Charlie Quirke, the son of actress Pauline, has issued an update on the star following her dementia diagnosis.

 When she received her diagnosis, they said their response was “disbelief”.
 “We looked at each other and went: ‘Can’t be, it’s long Covid.
 Got the flu,'” he added.

 When asked what stage Pauline is at with her dementia journey, Steve said: “We don’t know.
 She’s still funny.
-She’s talking.
-She’s happy.
+She’s talking, she’s happy.
 Is it four years, eight years, 10 years, 12 years, 20, who knows?”

 “And that’s the problem, no one tells you.
 My mum knows exactly who we are.
 Every time she sees all of us, she smiles, laughs, says ‘I love you’, says hello,” Charlie said.